The Big Picture On Credit References:

 • A letter from a service provider or institutional lender

-Regardless of what form they take, the gist behind credit references is the same: they provide testament to a potential tenant’s reliability in making regular payments, taking proper care of your rental investment property, and being a good tenant, overall.
-And while you can (and should!) insure against your tenants defaulting on rent, you still want the best possible tenants in your rental units.
-Tenants who will pay on time, stay for many years, and treat your property as if it were their own.
+Regardless of what form they take, the gist behind credit references is the same: they provide a testament to a potential tenant’s reliability in making regular payments, taking proper care of your rental investment property, and being a good tenant overall.

 What About a “Rental Reference”?

-The term “rental reference” is similar, though often broader in its scope in that it’s generally used to vet a person’s character beyond their finances.
+The term “rental reference” is similar, though often broader in scope, in that it’s generally used to vet a person’s character beyond their finances.
 That might be an employer who knows just how diligent or punctual their employee is, or it could even be a former landlord who knows whether an applicant is quick to complain about housing issues.

-Did you know that the top reasons for eviction are for non-payment of rent, damage or destruction to the rental property, and disruptive behavior?
+Did you know that the top reasons for eviction are non-payment of rent, damage or destruction to the rental property, and disruptive behavior?
 Getting rental references can be important in determining whether your rental applicant is not only credit-worthy but also one who will take care of your rental property investment.

 What’s Included in a Credit Reference Letter?